ALEJORIOS/ALEJORIOS/README.md

 ## Hi!! 👋 My name is Alejandro Rios, I'm from Colombia and I'm a web developer nerd 🤓

-<h3>I live in Bogota when I work as a front-end developer on weekdays (and work on my personal projects on weekend), in a nutshell my work is to make web applications for large companies in different sectors</h3>
+<h3>I live in Bogota where I work as a front-end developer on weekdays (and work on my personal projects on weekends), in a nutshell my work is to make web applications for large companies in different sectors</h3>

 <img src="assets/developer.gif" alt="me, developing" style="width: 15rem">